-Eight-try Scotland earn stormy win over Argentina
+Eight-try Scotland earn chaotic win over Argentina

 Again it was Russell at the heart of it, stepping into a half gap near the Argentina line before popping it to Van der Merwe, who muscled his way over to ground it under pressure.
 The conversion made it 14-8.

-When Graham scored just before the half-hour a cakewalk looked on the cards.
+When Graham scored just before the half-hour, a cakewalk looked on the cards.
 The architect was Russell, who went through a gap to put the Pumas on the back foot.
-Grant Gilchrist piled on in support and when Scotland went wide they scored.
+Grant Gilchrist piled on in support and, when Scotland went wide, they scored.

 They made a bit of a meal of it.
 Chris Harris went for the line with men running free outside him but he was halted.
 In the next wave, Graham bailed him out.
 The little winger has had a terrific autumn.

 That made it 19-8 but the half ended strangely.
 Firmly in control, Scotland suddenly turned into a penalty machine and allowed the Pumas to hit back, the hulking Alemanno scoring and Boffelli narrowing the gap to four.

 Scotland have made an art form out of blowing handsome leads in games this season so Murrayfield was still breathing a touch heavily.

 That was the way of it for a while.
-Another delicious Russell break and offload out the side door put Hogg away, who in turn, sent Graham away for his second try of the day.
+Another delicious Russell break and offload out the side door put Hogg away, and he in turn sent Graham away for his second try of the day.
 Scotland led by nine.

 Next, some craziness descended on Murrayfield.
 Alemanno was binned for a head shot on Jonny Gray on 50 minutes and his second-row partner, Tomas Lavanani walked for cynical play on 51 minutes.

 Argentina were down to 12, then broke free of their own 22 when Jack Dempsey fumbled while in a flap and scored.
 Matias Orlando scooped up the loose ball and galloped away, linking with Boffelli in support.
 The wing went over under the sticks, then added the extras.
 The 12 men trailed by two points.
 Crackers.

 Scotland's blushes eased a little when Hogg put Tuipolotu over in the corner for his second try of the Test.
 Russell made it 31-22 with the boot.
 That period when 15 played 12 ended 7-7.